yoosofan/prezentprogramo/docs/presentations.rst

 However, impress.js does not support that, so this is only useful if you make your own templates that uses another Javascript library, for example Reveal.js_.
-If you have more than one transition level with the templates included with Bildumilo, the resulting presentation may behave strangely.
+If you have more than one transition level with the templates included with Prezentprogramo, the resulting presentation may behave strangely.

 All reStructuredText fields are converted into attributes on the current tag.